dboogert/gaffer/vdbNotes.md

-UI For VDBObject node (grid type drop down, tool tips for other parameters) Render (input camera & VDB and grid) output image
+UI For VDBObject node (grid type drop down, tool tips for other parameters) Render (input camera & VDB and grid) output image Interupt long running operations
+VDB Scene Writer
+How can i make sure there is always something visualised

+points to level set
+    - disable trail options (vel & delta)
+    - warn if no vel attribute
+    - tool tips for delta

 Add mask to filtering and morphology
 copy grids from one VDB into another